 Don’t miss out on the opportunity to utilise the footer as it really is a great place to have important things you want (and need) to share with your readers.

-I love to have a “Related Posts” section, where I can give more links to posts I feel will help my readers even more.
+I love to link to other posts which I feel will help my readers even more.

 It gives my readers more information and it’s fab for SEO if readers are clicking on other links within my blog.

 Adding an opt-in freebie or a content upgrade is a great thing to do on EVERY blog post.

 I like to try and create a unique, individual freebie for every post, if I can and have this either at the end of the post or within the post somewhere.

 Keeping your posts up to date and relevant is super important.

 The great thing with blogging is, posts can always be revisited, updated and changed whenever you want and need to…

 You can just go back in and amend them (in draft mode) and then republish it.